-Q: Should I just speak here?
+QUESTIONER.
+Should I just speak here?

-STARKS: I can repeat it.
+Ms. STARKS.
+I can repeat it.

-Q: OK.
+QUESTIONER.
+Okay.
 So my name is Nick.
-I work Congresswoman Marci Kaptur.
+I work for Congresswoman Marci Kaptur.

-And one of the security issues, besides dependence on Russian energy in general, is I think the rise in corruption we're seeing in certain areas - for example, Firtash using corruption in Ukraine to stymie progress, or the potential security threat of the Russian Paks-2 nuclear plant in Hungary, or the, you know (Szijjártó?) working for Gazprom.
-So I guess, what can the

-United States government do, what can the Congress do, to push back against this trend?
+And one of the security issues, besides dependence on Russian energy in general, is I think the rise in corruption we're seeing in certain areas-for example, Firtash using corruption in Ukraine to stymie progress, or the potential security threat of the Russian Paks-2 nuclear plant in Hungary, or, you know, Szijjártó working for Gazprom.
+So I guess, what can the U.S. Government do, what can the Congress do, to push back against this trend?
 Is it technical assistance?
 Is it stronger, you know, work with our legal attachés?
-Thank you.

-STARKS: So did everybody hear the question - OK.
+Ms. STARKS.
+So did everybody hear the question?
+Okay.
 So the next couple people that have questions might want to go ahead and line up at that mic.
-But the question is, what can the U.S. government and Congress do to push back against some of the corruption and corrupt practices that are also hampering the energy sector?
+But the question is, what can the U.S. Government and Congress do to push back against some of the corruption and corrupt practices that are also hampering the energy sector?
 Particularly you mentioned Hungary, Ukraine.

-CLEARY: Start very briefly by saying that a key aspect of the U.S. assistance program, that the Energy Bureau that I'm a part of is instituting is on the governance question in the energy sector.
+Mr. CLEARY.
+Start very briefly by saying that a key aspect of the U.S. assistance program, that the Energy Bureau that I'm a part of is instituting is on the governance question in the energy sector.
 So we've been working very closely with NAFTAGAS to try and have practices that are typical of Europe, the United States, and other open economies that will minimize the corruption in the energy sector.
-As far as Firtash, there is a public - there are avenues in Ukraine, and Ed would speak much more authoritatively on this than I, that differential pricing domestically, where you - you know, subsidize prices, and the ability to manipulate those - and Mr. Firtash is associated with those practices, as you know.
+As far as Firtash, there is a public-there are avenues in Ukraine, and Ed would speak much more authoritatively on this than I, that differential pricing domestically, where you-you know, subsidize prices, and the ability to manipulate those-and Mr. Firtash is associated with those practices, as you know.